jungchechang/CS561-CrackStation/README.md

 # CrackStation, a Decrypter implementation
-A decrypter can crack any three-character(including "!?") password.
+A decrypter can decrypt any three-character(including "!?") password, which uses sha1 or sha256 to encrypt.

 ## Overview
-This decrypter can crack unsalted hashes passwords of less than three characters, and it uses a large lookup table to find the password.
+This decrypter can decrypt unsalted hashes passwords of less than three characters, and it uses a large lookup table to find the password.

 ## Mission Statement
 This library helps people know that unsalted Hash is unreliable.
-People can try to crack unsalted hash passwords which are less than three characters with this library.
+People can try to decrypt unsalted hash passwords which are less than three characters with this library.

 ## Installation
 **Swift Package Manager**